Games & Quizzes

 /kəˈnektəd/

 brought together so that link is established.
-To associate a thing with something else.
+To become friends with another person.

 /pəˈt(y)o͞oəˌterē/